A flagship initiative of the Australasian Space Innovation Institute

 • Strengthens returns to stakeholders through shared datasets, models and insights

-The Digital Twin acts as a national spine that connects and scales existing tools, commodity-specific twins and datasets, avoiding a patchwork of isolated pilots.
+The Digital Twin acts as a national spine that connects and scales existing tools and and datasets, avoiding a patchwork of isolated pilots.

 The Digital Twin Ecosystem